Sheldon-Lloyd/CNS-Plus-business-plan-/README.md

 THier will be a chief tournament in whic the winner will be crown co chief of CNS plus they will get to have input on ideas of the system.
 THis is one posiblity another is that AI will compete to be crown co cheif to help come up with ideas. it may be chatgpt gemni cronk etc. The Ais winner will be based votes at first then a CNS+chacter card gaemthen evolve to a cyber.beast game to crown the co chief

 # Entertainment indutsry
+## Photography
+posting refrence images and what not

 ## Music
 People will be able to contribute music like CC Mixer some will provide the beat others will others the lryics antoher the voice.
 The songs can be modifeed by any one making america great again one beat at time
 ## Anime